Installing an SSL Certificate for Citrix App Layering – Enterprise Layering Management

 Updated 28Feb2019 to remove App Layering version info.
 The process documented works for 4.x, 18xx, and 19xx versions.

-After importing in the appliance, I logged into the CentOS console and configured the basic networking stuff as shown in Figure 1.
+After importing the appliance, I logged into the CentOS console and configured the basic networking stuff, as shown in Figure 1.

 After setting the passwords for the three management accounts, the next item was the HTTP Certificate Settings.